AhmetTalhaTURKMEN/Php-Part_Control_System/README.md

 Run xampp and connect to  http://localhost/phpmyadmin/

 ## Step 3-)
-Open database.sql and copy all its text
+Open database.sql and copy all text

 Paste to sql in phpmyadmin